Last Updated on

 A great Fiji Resort for your Fiji family holiday.
 The Sheraton Fiji Resort Denarau offers cots and playpens for families upon request.
 They also can arrange babysitting services.
 They too have a kid’s club and a great lagoon-style pool, perfect for families.

 Westin Denarau Island is another great Fiji hotel for babies and toddlers.
 They offer many of the activities and features of the hotels listed above, including a kid’s club.
 In addition to regular rooms, The Westin also offers villa accommodations with a kitchenette.
 These are perfect for families with children wanting to self-cater.
+This is a great resort when traveling to Fiji with a toddler.

 What About Fiji With Teens